 Jazz dancing is a form of dance that showcases a dancer's individual style and originality.
 Every jazz dancer interprets and executes moves and steps in their own way.
 This type of dancing is energetic and fun, consisting of unique moves, fancy footwork, big leaps and quick turns.
 To excel in jazz, dancers need a strong background in ballet, as it encourages grace and balance.

+When dressing for a jazz dance class, think about wearing clothing that allows you to move.
 Jazz classes are casual and relaxed, so feel free to select your own clothing.
 A dancer's body lines need to be visible, however, so baggy clothes are generally discouraged.
 Tights and leotards are fine, but most jazz dancers prefer to wear jazz or dance pants.
 Jazz pants are usually boot-cut or flared styles, as tight bottoms would restrict ankle movement.
 Tops usually worn for jazz include form-fitting tank tops, t-shirts or leotards.
 Check with your teacher before buying jazz shoes, as many classes have preferences.

+If you are attending your first jazz dance class, get ready to really move.
 A good jazz class explodes with energy.
 With music styles ranging from hip-hop

 to show tunes, the beat alone will get you moving.
 Most jazz teachers begin with a thorough warm-up, then lead the class in a series of stretching exercises and isolation movements.
 Isolations involve moving one part of the body while the rest of the body remains still.
 Jazz dancers also practice the art of suspension.
 Suspension involves moving through positions instead of stopping and balancing in them.
 Most jazz teachers will end the class with a short cool down to help prevent muscle soreness.

+Many famous dancers have helped shape what we know as jazz dance today.
 Considered the father of jazz dance technique, Jack Cole developed techniques that are used today in musicals, films, television commercials and videos.
 His style emphasized isolations, rapid directional changes, angled placement and long knee slides.
 Winning eight Tony awards, Bob Fosse was a musical theater choreographer and director, and a film director.
 Characteristic of his dance style are inward knees, rounded shoulders and full-body isolations.

 Considered a founder of jazz dance, Gus Giordano was a master teacher and gifted choreographer.
 His dance style has influenced modern jazz dancing.
+Many jazz teachers employ his methods in their own classes.